 Here are some red flags when it comes to auditing:

-- Track record is not audited
+- Track record is not verified

 - Audit was performed by an affiliated entity or by the firm itself

 - Auditing firm is a small, no-name accounting firm